 There are, however, actions within the White Paper that are unclear or not specific.
 These actions require further consideration and consultation with State Government to determine their effect on local government emergency management arrangements, responsibilities and funding.

 A members’ brief on the White Paper details MAV’s thoughts on actions within the paper that affect local government.
 This brief was presented to and approved by the MAV Board on 1 February 2013 and is available to download from this website.
 The members’ brief forms the basis for MAV’s advocacy to State Government and relevant agencies.

 It is important to recognise that the White Paper is the next stage in developing and implementing a reform agenda.
 Therefore councils will continue to undertake emergency management arrangements consistent with current policy and plans until policy and procedural changes are implemented.

-We work with Victorian agencies, the Victorian Government and councils to increase consistency and integration in fire management through the Integrated Fire Management Planning framework.
+We work with Victorian agencies, the Victorian Government and councils to increase consistency and integration in fire management.

 At the 2009 Victorian Bushfires Royal Commission we represented local government.
 We coordinated local government’s response to the commission’s final report recommendations and to the Victorian Government’s implementation strategy.

 As part of the State’s response to the 2009 bushfires, neighbourhood safer places (NSPs) were introduced as a last resort bushfire shelter option.
 We developed guidance and planning documents to support councils’ role to identify and designate NSPs and worked with government departments and agencies to develop land-use consent protocols.